EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi/README.md

 ```
 sudo ldconfig
 ```
 That’s it!
 Now Protobuf is installed on the Pi.
-Very it’s installed correctly by issuing the command below and making sure there are no errors reported.
+Very it’s installed correctly by issuing the command below and making sure it puts out the default help text.
 ```
 protoc
 ```
-*Picture of appropriate response to 'protoc' command coming soon!*

 For some reason, the Raspberry Pi needs to be restarted after this process, or TensorFlow will not work.
 Go ahead and reboot the Pi by issuing:
 ```
 sudo reboot now